saifsami78/CampusConnect/README.md

 # CampusConnect

-A full-stack campus social networking platform built with PHP and MySQL, designed to connect students, faculty, and campus communities in one unified portal.
+A full-stack campus social networking platform built with PHP and MySQL, designed to connect students, faculty, and campus communities in one web portal aka Facbook for Campus

 ---

 ## Overview

-CampusConnect is a web-based platform developed as part of **CSE482** course project.
-Here Student and teacher can post something which will be shown on everyones news feed, Teacher
+CampusConnect is a web-based platform developed as part of CSE482 course project.
+Here Student and teacher can post something which will be shown on everyones news feed, Teacher can update its contract info , office hour which is viewable by student.
+There is also module for lost and found .Student can see all the clubs in the varsity.

 ---

+## Overview

+CampusConnect is a web-based platform developed as part of the **CSE482 course project**.
+Here, students and teachers can post updates which are shown on everyone's news feed.
+Teachers can update their contact info and office hours, viewable by students.
+There is also a **Lost & Found** module, and students can see all campus clubs.

 ## Features